 If you embrace lean manufacturing principles, and embody them in your work culture, they will guide you to adopt processes and activities best capable of maximizing efficiency, productivity and profitability for your enterprise.
 So the question now becomes what actionable steps can you take to achieve these goals?

 As described previously a waste (Muda in Japanese) is a process or activity that does not add value.
+These seven wastes are; transportation, inventory, motion, waiting, overproduction, over processing and defects.
 Lean manufacturing identifies seven common wastes which can be mitigated to improve profitability.

 In practical terms profit is your selling price less your costs.
 Your selling price is market driven i.e. if your price is too high your customers go elsewhere and if you price too low the value perception of your product is diminished and eventually so are sales.
 So the only way to increase unit profitability is to reduce costs which requires elimination of all waste in the production process.
 Waste elimination increases customer satisfaction through on-time delivery, high quality standards and optimal price.